 {\bf 8.2.
 Infinitesimal lattice map and C-lattices.} For $r=2n$, \ $n>1$ the degree of the lattice map is infinite, hence in order to get a 1 - 1 correspondence it is necessary to introduce a new object called a C-lattice.
-Since I am not sure that this description is unknown, only sketches of proofs will be given.
-There is a C-lattice map from a neighbourhood of a T-motive $M_0$ to a neighbourhood of a C-lattice $L_{C,0}$ (see below for the definition of $M_0$, $L_{C,0}$) which is 1 - 1.
+There is a C-lattice map from a neighbourhood of a t-motive $M_0$ to a neighbourhood of a C-lattice $L_{C,0}$ (see below for the definition of $M_0$, $L_{C,0}$) which is 1 - 1.

-For the case $(r,n)=1$ I do not see an inicial T-motive $M_0$ such that in its neighbourhood the degree of the lattice map is not 1 (see Remark 8.2.14 for more details), hence we can ask whether in this case the answer to 8.1.2 is yes.
+For the case $(r,n)=1$ I do not see an inicial t-motive $M_0$ such that in its neighbourhood the degree of the lattice map is not 1 (see Remark 8.2.14 for more details), hence we can ask whether in this case the answer to 8.1.2 is yes.
 I think that this is few likely.

 {\bf Definition 8.2.1.} A C-lattice is a pair $(L, e_*)$ where

 $L \subset V=\p^n$ is a lattice and